suyogdahal/chat-with-multiple-pdfs/readme.md

 ## Introduction
 ------------
-This is an application where you can upload multiple pdfs at once and ask questions across documents.
+A simple application to upload multiple pdfs at once and ask questions across them.
 It will return you the most closest answer along with pinpointing the source of information too.

 ## High-level overview
 ------------